-L.A.
-Reaches Legal Settlement With Company For "False Advertising" Of COVID-19 Test
+LA Reaches Legal Settlement With Company For 'False Advertising' Of COVID-19 Test

 With RootMD's expansion into COVID-19 testing, Vojdani joined a growing number of scientists and researchers across the country who have been conducting blood tests that look for antibodies — also known as serology tests — to try to determine how many people have been exposed to the coronavirus.

 The FDA has allowed a large number of companies to sell COVID-19 blood tests for use in labs, hospitals and other health care settings.
-But as the L.A. city attorney's office notes in its suit against RootMD, the FDA has not authorized any at-home tests for COVID-19, and that includes collecting blood samples at home.
+But as the LA city attorney's office notes in its suit against RootMD, the FDA has not authorized any at-home tests for COVID-19, and that includes collecting blood samples at home.

 One reason why, according to experts, is that even in lab settings, blood tests can come with certain limitations.
 For one, it remains unclear whether people with antibodies to the virus are actually immune.